earthsteading/Earthship/checklist_structural-supporting-systems.md

 ## roof system
 The typical earthship is built with a timber roof utilisng the following materials and standards for the build:
+ - [ ] [optional] if you have an architect, request a 'roof framing plan' including timber schedule to show compliance and ease in assembly by builder/carpenter.
  - [ ] The roof is supported by two structural walls: the "front wall" which is timber framed and contains the north facing (azimuth) atrium windows, and the back berm wall made up of earth rammed tires.
 Both of these walls must be made to the engineering requirements described in NCC/BCA vol.2 Section 3.4 Framing.
  - [ ] Bond beam between the rammed earth tires and the wood roof framing to structurally connect the supporting back berm wall and the roof system.
  - [ ] The simplest design of the roof system is a monopitch truss, however greater roof distances can be spanded using other truss systems.